 The master tape supplied for transmission:

-The BBC uses the EBU’s Recommendations for HD cameras.
-The current document EBU R118 gives details of camera criteria and how they can be tested.
+The BBC uses the EBU’s Recommendations for HD cameras which can be found on the EBU Technical Website along with the document EBU R118 which gives details of camera criteria and testing.
 The site also has recommended set-ups for all cameras currently tested.

 Cameras usually have a minimum of 3x1/2” sensors or 1x1” and a recording format of a minimum of 50Mbs inter-frame or 100Mbs intra-frame.

-BBC In house staff can also find production support information and contacts on the BBC DV Solutions Gateway site page.
+BBC In-house staff can find additional information and contacts on the internal Gateway Production Support website.

-Information on HD technical standards and delivery is available on the BBC's Delivering Quality site.
-You can also find the Blits ident (courtesy of Martin Black & Keith Lane) on this page.
+Further information on HD technical standards and delivery is available on the BBC's Delivering Quality website along with information on BLITS.

-Please note: The BBC will make announcements about delivery by file.
-Programmes should continue to be delivered on HDCamSR tape until specific details have been given for individual programmes or by the BBC at the time of commission.
-For help and tools to deliver programmes by file, visit the Digital Production Partnership site.
+Please note: Programmes should continue to be delivered on HDCamSR tape until specific details about file delivery have been given for individual programmes or by the BBC at the time of commission.

 Contact for HD Technical Enquiries: Head of Technology, BBC HD & 3D: Andy Quested